mlswg/mls-protocol/draft-ietf-mls-protocol.md

-  - Re-Initialization: If, during the lifetime of the group, a change in the fixed group parameters becomes necessary, e.g. if the ciphersuite used by the group is deprecated or if the protocol version should be upgraded, a PSK can be used to reboot the group with the desired parameters.
+  - Re-Initialization: If, during the lifetime of the group, a change in the fixed group parameters becomes necessary, e.g. if the ciphersuite used by the group is deprecated or if the protocol version should be upgraded, a PSK can be used to carry entropy from the old group forward into a new group with the desired parameters.

   - Recovery: If the group state of one or more members of the group deviates from the rest, they can be re-added to the group such that participants who